NARA Privacy Act Systems: NARA 32

 SYSTEM NAME: Alternate Dispute Resolution Files.

-SYSTEM LOCATION: The agency's Alternate Dispute Resolution (ADR) files are maintained by the Office of General Counsel (NGC).
+SYSTEM LOCATION: Alternate Dispute Resolution (ADR) files are maintained by the Office of General Counsel.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include NARA staff and former staff, who participate in the ADR process, the agency's Dispute Resolution Specialist and Deputy Dispute Resolution Specialist, and contractor personnel used as mediators in the ADR process.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include NARA staff and former staff who participate in the ADR process, the agency's Dispute Resolution Specialist and Deputy Dispute Resolution Specialist, the agency's RESOLVE contact, members of the ADR panel (representatives from the equal employment opportunity office, the diversity program, the Human Capital Office, and the local American Federation of Government Employees AFGE) union and contractor personnel used as mediators in the ADR process.

-CATEGORIES OF RECORDS IN THE SYSTEM: ADR files may include: written and electronic communication between the employee or former employee, participant representative(s), Dispute Resolution Specialist and Deputy Dispute Resolution Specialist, and the contractor mediator; procurement data; invoices for services; and ADR case files.
-The system may contain the following information about an individual: name, home and office addresses, telephone number, dollar value of services rendered by the contractor, previous employment disputes, and education and employment experience of the contractor.
+CATEGORIES OF RECORDS IN THE SYSTEM: ADR files may include: Written and electronic (sometimes sensitive) communication between the employee or former employee, participant representative(s), Dispute Resolution Specialist and Deputy Dispute Resolution Specialist, the agency's RESOLVE contact, members of the ADR panel, and the contractor mediator; procurement data; invoices for services; and ADR case files.
+The system may contain the following information about an individual: Name, home and office addresses, telephone number, social security number, dollar value of services rendered by the contractor, previous employment disputes, and the contractor's education and employment experience.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: Public Laws 101-552 and 104-320, as amended.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains ADR files in order to facilitate the Alternative Dispute Resolution program at the agency.
-These records may be used by members of the Dispute Resolution staff facilitating dispute resolution and payment of contractors, and by the contractor mediators performing services and invoicing for an ADR case.
-The Routine Use statements A and F, described in Appendix A following the NARA notices, also apply to this system of records.
+These records may be used by an employee or former employee in the course of resolving a dispute, by members of the dispute resolution staff facilitating dispute resolution and payment of contractors, and by the contractor mediators performing services and invoicing for an ADR case.
+The routine use statements A F, and H, described in Appendix A, also apply to this system of records.